Skip to main content

 • Infrastructure: The city owns its own electricity utility, which generally offers lower rates than Southern California Edison (SCE), though some residents report accounting errors.

-• Demand Drivers: Demand is primarily fueled by professionals working at the Loma Linda medical hub and nearby Riverside employment corridors.
+• Demand Drivers: Demand is influenced by proximity to major employment centers in the region and nearby Riverside employment corridors.

 • Supply Trends: While the Terrace Historic District has almost no vacancies, citywide active listings grew by 27.63% between 2024 and 2025, giving buyers more options and longer negotiation periods.